Embryo culture is one of the most important phases of in vitro fertilization (IVF) treatments.

 Culturing in the IVF laboratory begins after obtaining the eggs by follicular puncture.
 Initially, the eggs will be cultured without removing the surrounding granulosa cell layer (decumulation).

-The day of the puncture is what is known as day 0 of the embryonic development, as this is when fertilization (union of the egg and sperm) occurs.
+The day of the puncture is known as day 0 of embryonic development, since this is when fertilization (union of the egg and sperm) occurs.

 Depending on the IVF technique applied to fertilize the eggs, the next step will be:

 - Conventional IVF

 - the undecumulated eggs are joined with the spermatozoa.

-- the eggs are decumulated and the intracytoplasmic microinjection of the sperm is performed.
+- the eggs are decumulated and intracytoplasmic microinjection of the sperm is performed.

-The culture of the embryos obtained after fertilization will be extended until the day the embryos are:
+The culture of embryos obtained after fertilization will be extended until the day the embryos:

-- transferred to the mother's uterus, which is usually on day 3 or in the blastocyst stage (day 5-6).
+- Be transferred to the maternal uterus, which is usually at day 3 or blastocyst stage (day 5-6).

 Stages of embryonic development

-Next we will briefly see which stages embryologists evaluate in order to select the embryo most likely to be implanted:
+Next, we will briefly see which stages embryologists evaluate in order to select the embryo that is most likely to implant and, therefore, result in pregnancy:

 - Day 1

 - is the day after the follicular puncture and is when it is assessed, 16-18 hours after fertilization, it is assessed to see it is has occurred correctly.
 At this stage, the embryos are called zygotes.
-Its metabolic needs are very similar to those of the oocytes.
+Its metabolic needs are very similar to those of oocytes.

 - Day 2

 - the embryos have already undergone their first divisions and have 2-4 cells, also known as blastomeres.

 - Day 3

 - at this time, the embryos have about 6-8 blastomeres.
 The embryo has already begun to express its own genes, so its energy needs are gradually changing.

 - Day 4

 - the embryo is in the morula stage and compacts.

 - Days 5 and 6

-- these days, the embryo reaches the blastocyst stage.
-Embryos that reach this stage with good morphological characteristics have a high probability of implantation.
+- in these days, the embryo reaches the blastocyst stage.
+Embryos that reach this stage with good morphological characteristics have a high probability of implanting.